agpo-ilr-uni-bonn/PromotionskollegModule6800_2024/README.md

-# PromotionskollegModule6800_2023
+# PromotionskollegModule6800_2024
 Course material and links for Promotionskolleg Module 6800: Machine learning in applied economic analysis.
 September 4-8, 2023 (in presence in Bonn, Nussallee 19, seminar room) [Note: Slides and videos related to an earlier online version of the course can be found under https://github.com/agpo-ilr-uni-bonn/PromotionskollegModule6800_2021]

 ### Instructors

-Thomas Heckelei - University of Bonn, Germany
+Kathy Baylis - University of California, Santa Barbara, USA Thomas Heckelei - University of Bonn, Germany
 Hugo Storm - University of Bonn, Germany

-[Kathy Baylis - University of California, Santa Barbara, USA]

 ### Research pitch